 Unsure of what time zone your followers are in?
 Instagram Insights has you covered – and it’s free!
 After making sure your account is a business profile, click the bar graph in the upper right-hand corner and discover the amazing data in analytics!
 You’ll learn where your followers are located (you can filter this by city or country), their gender, their age, and, of course, the most popular days and times they are using Instagram.

-3) Save the important stuff for Monday through Friday:
+4) Best time to post important stuff for Monday through Friday:

-4) Experiment and measure:
+5) Experiment and measure:

 If you’re the kind of person who prefers to pull numbers yourself, Later has a task you’ll enjoy!
 Create a spreadsheet and track the amount of engagement each post receives at respective times.
 Here’s the best way to organize it: